weilingx46/workshop-ws-5-8-aws/README.md

 You should now see `claudia.json` in your directory.
 It should look like this:

+The "role" and "name" shouldn't match the below but they should be there.

 ```
 {
   "lambda": {
-    "role": "scheduled-slack-messages-executor",
+    "role": "workshop-ws-5-8-aws-YOUR-NAME-executor",
-    "name": "scheduled-slack-messages",
+    "name": "workshop-ws-5-8-aws-YOUR-NAME",
     "region": "us-east-2"
   }
 }
 ```

-The "role" and "name" shouldn't match the above but they should be there.

 Run: